The Power of a Summer Classic

 Each summer, I feel a quiet yearning to experience at least one classic moment that feels quintessentially like summer.
 Even as adults, we still long for that summer vacation feeling of being immersed in the moment, free from the world’s weight.

-The Power of Ordinary Summer Moments
+The Power of a Summer Classic

 Summer rituals may seem simple, but they ground us—and stir something deeper.